cenk2025/ruoka/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`
+The app will be available at `http://localhost:3001`

 ## 🗄️ Database Setup

 Run the SQL commands in `supabase-schema.sql` in your Supabase SQL Editor to:

 - Create the `food_analyses` table
+- Create the `health_tests` table
 - Set up Row Level Security (RLS) policies
 - Configure the `food-images` storage bucket
 - Set up storage policies